-Our fast range coder may also prove useful outside the context of lossless floating-point compression.
-It is notably faster than Schindler's range coder [23] in both scenarios: when actually making use of entropy coding to compress data and when merely including raw uncompressible bits into the bit stream.
+Our fast range coder may also prove useful in other applications.
+It is notably faster than Schindler's range coder [23], both when entropy coding for compression and when merely passing along raw bits in the bit stream.
 The achieved throughput for entropy coding, including probability modeling and I/O time, compares favorably with the state of the art.